http-party/node-http-proxy/README.md

 ### Features

-- reverse-proxies incoming http.Server requests
+* Reverse proxies incoming http.ServerRequest streams
-- can be used as a CommonJS module in node.js
+* Can be used as a CommonJS module in node.js
-- uses event buffering to support application latency in proxied requests
+* Uses event buffering to support application latency in proxied requests
-- can proxy based on simple JSON-based configuration
-- forward proxying based on simple JSON-based configuration
+* Reverse or Forward Proxy based on simple JSON-based configuration
-- minimal request overhead and latency
+* Minimal request overhead and latency
-- fully-tested
+* Full suite of functional tests
-- battled-hardened through production usage @ [nodejitsu.com][0]
+* Battled-hardened through __production usage__ @ [nodejitsu.com][0]
-- written entirely in javascript
+* Written entirely in Javascript
-- easy to use api
+* Easy to use API

 ### When to use node-http-proxy